 – The Dalmore 12 Year

-I really can’t recommend enough that you try and stick to the lighter whiskies for now.
-Further to that point, I can’t stress enough that it might be in your palates best interest to try and avoid the Islay’s (pronounced ‘eye-la’, not ‘iz-lay’) at least for now.
+Lighter whiskies are strongly recommended in the beginning.
+Avoid the Islay’s (pronounced ‘eye-la’, not ‘iz-lay’) at least for now.
 The Islays are notoriously strong (Lagavulin is a prime example) and the burn you’ll experience may very well turn you off from Scotch forever.

 Education for Scotch Beginners